 2. Creamy and milky white

 A variety of white shades of discharge, from eggshell to cream, can be normal.
 Unless your discharge is accompanied by certain textures or smells, don’t fret too much.
-A white discharge does almost the same thing as a clear discharge; to keep your vagina lubricated during sex and keep your vaginal tissues healthy.
+A white discharge does almost the same thing as a clear discharge: it keeps your vagina lubricated during sex and keeps your vaginal tissues healthy.

 3. Pale yellow to neon green

 A very light yellow discharge could be more normal than you think.
-Most times it appears in your discharge, your diet is usually the cause.
-A green-yellow discharge on the other hand could be a sign of an infection.
+Most times, it appears in your discharge, and your diet is usually the cause.
+A green-yellow discharge, on the other hand, could be a sign of an infection.
 Have it checked.

 4. Blush to deep pink